Meet Our Counselors & Group Facilitators

 Recco Santee Richardson, Ph.D., LPC

-Recco Santee Richardson, Ph.D., LPC is an in-demand mental health counselor with 25 years of experience in outpatient counseling.
-He services children, adolescents and adults who need assistance with Depression, Anxiety, Trauma, PTSD, Abuse/Neglect, Bipolar, Moodiness, ADHD, Loss/Grief, Acute Stress, among other illnesses.
+Recco Santee Richardson, Ph.D., LPC is an in-demand mental health counselor with 25 plus years of experience in outpatient counseling.
+He services children, adolescents and adults who need assistance with Depression, Anxiety, Trauma, PTSD, Abuse/Neglect, Bipolar, Moodiness, ADHD, Loss/Grief, Acute Stress, among other symptoms.
+He earned a Bachelor’s of Science in Advertising/Public Relations from Ferris State University, a Master’s Degree in Counseling from Central Michigan University and a Doctorate Degree in Professional Counseling from Walden University.

 Dr. Recco is naturally disarming with a unique and comforting approach that helps clients move socially and emotionally forward in life.
 He provides a safe and confidential environment that encourages personal growth, inner strength and hope.
-Throughout his career, he has self- published a dozen books while developing programs and presenting at workshops on various topics.
-He also provides couples counseling with his wife of 32 years, Rene Richardson.
+He has self-published a dozen book, research and developed successful programs from scratch and presented professional development trainings to corporations, school districts, and community agencies.

 Rene M. Richardson is a well-rounded mental health therapist who has helped hundreds of clients.
 She specializes in women and girls and her area of expertise includes assessing and addressing Depression, Worry, Fatigue, Irritability, Mood Swings, ADHD, Trauma, Bipolar, Anxiety, among other illnesses.

 She has strong clinical counseling and treatment planning skills that identify and later resolve barriers.
 With warmth and empathy, she empowers and rebuilds her serviced clients.
 Rene does exceptional work with teen girls, young adult women and working professional women.
-She also provides couples counseling with her husband of 32 years, Recco Richardson.
+She also provides couples counseling with her husband of 33 years, Recco Richardson.
 Before working as a trained mental health professional, Rene worked for a Fortune 500 company and in state government.
+She earned a Bachelor’s Degree in Business Administration from the University of Michigan, Ann Arbor, a Master’s Degree in Business Administration from the University of Michigan-Flint, and a Master’s Degree in Social Work from the University of Southern California.

 Tamera Huntley, LPC, CAADC, NCC